aesara-devs/aesara/doc/extending/creating_a_numba_jax_op.rst

 `singledispatch`.
 If you don't know how `singledispatch` works, see the `Python documentation <https://docs.python.org/3/library/functools.html#functools.singledispatch>`_.

-The relevant dispatch functions created by `singledispatch` are :func:`aesara.link.numba.dispatch.numba_funcify` and :func:`aesara.link.jax.dispatch.jax_funcify`.
+The relevant dispatch functions created by `singledispatch` are :func:`aesara.link.numba.dispatch.basic._numba_funcify` and :func:`aesara.link.jax.dispatch.jax_funcify`.

 Here’s an example for the `Eye`\ `Op`: